 The Trust holds derivative financial instruments that comprise interest rate swaps and cross-currency swaps to manage exposures to interest rate and currency risks.
 They are initially measured at fair value.
-Subsequent to initial recognition, gains or losses on derivatives are recognised in profit or loss, unless they are entered into for hedging purposes and designated into a cash flow hedge.
+Subsequent to initial recognition, gains or losses on derivatives are recognised in profit or loss.
 The valuation techniques include the use of discounted cash flow analysis and other market accepted valuation models.
 A positive revaluation amount of a contract is reported as an asset and a negative revaluation amount of a contract as a liability.
-Changes in fair value of the derivatives are reflected in profit or loss immediately as they occur unless a derivative is designated within a cash flow hedging relationship.
+Changes in fair value of the derivatives are reflected in profit or loss immediately as they occur.
 Derivative assets and derivative liabilities are recognised at fair value and disclosed separately on the Balance Sheet.